Forward-UIUC-2022S/kshitij-sinha-find-papers-by-keyword/README.md

 ![Generate Embeddings](/media/rank_score.png)

 ## Issues and Future Work
-* The algorithm needs to be tested on papers that contain citation information.
-Currently, the module has either been tested on papers that only contain citations and titles, or on papers that only contain titles and abstracts.
-Further work needs to be done on papers that contain all three fields.
-* The algorithm has only been tested on a subset of papers (about 300,000 papers).
-The module still needs to be tested on a larger dataset of all MAG papers.
+* The algorithm has only been tested on a subset of MAG papers (about 1,000,000 papers).
+The module still needs to be tested on the whole MAG corpus.
+The same codebase can be used on the larger set.
+I will take approximately 10 days to complete the indexing process for the full MAG corpus (200 million papers)
-* The 'find paper' function fails if it's given any keyword that doesn't exist in the FoS table.
-Ideally, the module should fail gracefully if given invalid keywords.
+* There are currently a lot of separate components in the parallel ranking-generation processes.
+This includes 2 separate databases, multiple Azure servers.
+This system is not fully tested and may not be robust.
+There are multiple ways for the setup to fail:
+  * Azure servers are unable to access the UIUC databases without a VPN.
+  * UIUC servers cannot edit the Azure servers because of a lack of permissions.
+To counteract this, a lot of the data is being transfered between servers as necessary, which is slow and inefficient.
+This setup can be significantly improved by consosolidating all the data on one database with read/write permissions.
+  * For an unknown reason, the Azure database cannot accept large query strings.
+This requires the Assignment step to work in batches to avoid creating a large WHERE IN () clause.

 ## References
 * Code examples from `Forward-UIUC-2021F/guidelines/keyword_assignments`